Skip to content

 You have two versions of the Tuono – V4 1100 RR and V4 factory.
 The bikes sport V-4 engines that are supported by twin-spar aluminum frames.
 The suspension is through STX 46 shock and Ohlins NIX forks.

-To give the bike an aggressive look that is loved by racers it comes with receding headlights and below RAM air intake ports.
-When it comes to power you get the same 1,077cc V4 65-degree engine as in the regular models.
+To give the bike an aggressive look that racers love, it comes with receding headlights and below RAM air intake ports.
+When it comes to power, you get the same 1,077cc V4 65-degree engine as in the regular models.
 This helps the bike get a horsepower of 173 at a torque of 89 lb.ft.

 Ducati Overview

-Ducati is an Italian company with headquarters in Bologna, Italy and owned by the Volkswagen group.
+Ducati is an Italian company headquartered in Bologna, Italy, owned by the Volkswagen group.
 The motorcycle maker is responsible for the production of various bike categories but it is the super bike category that it is well known.

-Its high performance bikes come with 90 degree V-twin four stroke engines that are capable of delivering high horsepower at the push of the throttle.
-The company has also invented the innovative desmodromic design whereby one of the bikes cylinders is vertical while the other horizontal.
+Its high-performance bikes come with 90-degree V-twin four-stroke engines that are capable of delivering high horsepower at the push of the throttle.
+The company has also invented an innovative desmodromic design whereby one of the bike’s cylinders is vertical while the other is horizontal.

 Ducati Panigale V4S